Spend Analysis 101:

 Work collaboratively with other organizations.

 Each individual organization should develop their own blueprint to deliver savings and efficiencies but working with a group can help generate a more powerful strategic plan.
 A collaborative spend analysis project will provide the group the visibility to plan the most effective time to carry out a joint competitive solicitation for a commonly procured good or service.
 Having a firm understanding of which members of the group are buying those goods or services already can go a long way towards delivering savings and efficiencies for all involved.
-If you have all your spend data in one place, and in a format common to other organizations, it becomes much easier to consolidate your data together.
+Having all spend data in a consolidated format makes it easier to get everything in one place.
 This generally has the effect of making your collaborative efforts more strategic.
-Quickly being able to identify those common suppliers, common categories, and opportunities to collaborate can lead to dramatic savings opportunities.
+When you can easily identify the common suppliers, then it will quicker to have a better view of the opportunities.
 A collaborative spend analysis provides a proactive conversation and strategic discussion.

 How to do Spend Analysis

-To start a spend analysis, the first step is to scope the spend so that you can narrow down the things you need to buy from thousands to just a manageable few.
+To start a spend analysis, the first step is to check the extent of spend.
+Doing this allows you to restrict those required to purchase to just a few, instead of scouting thru thousands.
 You can segment your spend into groups, or by materials.
 From here, you can determine all the sources available for your spend data, from all of your departments, plants and business units.
 Start by identifying the areas of your business that purchase items such as procurement, finance and marketing.

 Once you have narrowed the scope down, you can now capture your spend data and consolidate all of it into one central database.
 Data is usually in different formats, different languages and different currencies, so collecting it into one a single source might be challenging, but there are programs available to make this step easier.